mitchellblasi/ssfp/README.md

 ## Adoption

-Point your local AGENTS.md to this repo url and tell your agent to adopt this pattern.
+Point your local AGENTS.md to this repo url and tell your agent to adopt this pattern but do not bootstrap any application code.

 *NOTE* Please validate the contents of the repo and agents file before you run this prompt